Jon-Hirsch/SkeletalRigging/README.md

 # SkeletalRigging
-A simple skeletal rig made in JavaScript and canvas http://jonhirsch.net/personal-projects/skeletal-rigging/
+A simple skeletal rig made in JavaScript and canvas: http://jonhirsch.net/personal-projects/skeletal-rigging/